Written by Cheryl Tan

 To our knowledge, only the Google Pixel 3 and 4 phones have wide-angle selfie cameras with a 97-degree Field-of-View (FOV) and a 90-degree FOV respectively.
 The V17 Pro’s 8MP wide-angle selfie lens has a whopping 105-degree FOV, allowing you to capture more in the shot.

 But more on that later, let’s talk design first.
 The phone comes in either Crystal Sky or Glowing Night, and the unit we got for review is the Crystal Sky colour.
 It’s absolutely gorgeous.
 Depending on the viewing angle, you might see hints of pearlescent pink at the sides and corners, or just a beautiful pastel blue across the whole back.

 You get the quad-camera array set vertically in the middle of the phone, with a 48MP main camera, 8MP wide-angle lens, 2MP super macro lens and 2MP depth lens.

 Vivo’s phones mostly have their pop-up camera module and the V17 Pro is no exception.
 Instead of the smaller single-lens module seen in the V15 Pro, this one is a wider, more rectangular module to accommodate the normal 32MP lens and the 8MP wide-angle lens.

-Next to the pop-up module is the 3.5mm headphone jack, which I do appreciate Vivo retaining.
+Next to the pop-up module is the 3.5mm headphone port, which I do appreciate Vivo retaining.
 The earpiece, light and proximity sensors are also hidden on the top of the display.